Calling Setup

 Area code selection

-If you don't provide any area code we'll pick one for you at random.
+If you don't search for an area code, we'll pick one for you at random.

 Phone number regulatory compliance